 BUPA also covers multifocal lens replacement surgery for cataracts and other eye surgery, if needed.
 Conditions apply.

 Medibank Ultra GOLD Health Cover will pay $3,500 (lifetime limit) towards laser eye surgery which uses laser to correct refractive vision problems by reshaping the cornea (front of the eye) in order to reduce or eliminate the need for glasses or contact lenses.
 It requires a 36 month waiting period ( 3 years) for cover.

 This can include LASIK, LASEK and PRK treatment.
 Benefits are only payable where no Medicare rebate is payable.
 There is a 3 year waiting period and it is a lifetime limit.
 SMILE laser is not covered.

-This cover has a 2 year waiting period and a lifetime limit.
+Both these covers have a 2 year waiting period and a lifetime limit.